Simulation Reports and Artifacts

 Simulation outputs go beyond simple pass/fail metrics, offering visual documentation, detailed test results, and even complete simulation replay capabilities depending on your chosen simulator.
-All reports are organized in a standardized directory structure at /opt/chassy/reports
+All reports are organized in a standardized directory structure at `/opt/chassy/reports`, making them easy to collect, process, and integrate into your existing workflows.
+Chassy’s example simulation containers generate comprehensive reports and artifacts that provide deep insights into your simulation runs.&#x20;

 Every simulation container generates JUnit XML reports that provide detailed test execution metrics compatible with standard CI/CD platforms.
 These reports capture test suite organization, individual test outcomes, execution times, and failure messages when tests don't pass.
 The hierarchical naming convention reflects your test organization—from unit tests that validate basic functionality through integration tests that verify complex multi-component interactions.
 Each XML file contains granular timing data, allowing you to identify performance bottlenecks and track test execution trends over time.
 Examples are provided on how to generate JUnit XML reports in each unit test in Chassy’s example code repository.

 The standardized JUnit format ensures these results integrate seamlessly with test aggregation platforms and dashboard tools.
-Primarily ingested in Chassy SLAM, these reports are also useful in Jenkins, GitLab CI, or other custom reporting infrastructure, as these XML files provide the structured data needed for test trend analysis, failure tracking, and quality metrics.
 The consistent naming patterns across different simulators make it straightforward to build unified reporting dashboards that aggregate results from multiple simulation types.

 /opt/chassy/reports/